JUNE 14, 2023

 About the Event

-Join us for a invite only event presenting Longfellow’s first New York Site, Hatch Life Sciences in the diverse cultural fabric of Long Island City, Queens.
+We gathered for an invite only event presenting Longfellow’s first New York Site, Hatch Life Sciences in the diverse cultural fabric of Long Island City, Queens.

-We’ll start with an overview of the site and then tour to see how Hatch provides Class A space along with dedicated amenity spaces, programing, and services for tenants.
+We started with an overview of the site and then toured to see how Hatch provides Class A space along with dedicated amenity spaces, programing, and services for tenants.
 With 200,000 total square feet available, Hatch will have several pre-built units that are ready for occupancy as soon as 7/1/23.
 In addition to the pre-built labs, Longfellow’s highly experienced team can lead any build-to-suit project for a tenant’s most specific technology and scientific needs.